Self-love: The anatomy of confidenceAug 11, 2021

-Not long after I had qualified as a coach, I had designed a transformational VIP day (very intense process) based on all my training, and I had notes on what would happen on such a day, all my processes planned out and all my best questions written and contained in a beautiful document wallet.
+Not long after I had qualified as a coach, I designed a transformational VIP day (very intense process) based on all my training, and I had notes on what would happen on such a day, all my processes planned out and all my best questions written and contained in a beautiful document wallet.

-One day after I had delivered maybe two or three of these days, I travelled to London to meet a new client in a hotel and upon arrival I realised that I left my notes on the train!!
+One day after I had delivered maybe two or three of these days, I travelled to London to meet a new client in a hotel and upon arrival, I realised that I left my notes on the train!!

-My client did not know that it was the first day I had delivered without notes, and I got to engage my intuition and all the years of knowledge I have stored inside me, not on paper.
+My client did not know that it was the first day I had delivered without notes, and I got to engage my intuition and all the years of knowledge I had stored inside me, not on paper.